olem90/Another-test-js2/README.md

 ### Description

     This is a social app where you can share posts and read posts that other users has published.
+    First you have to register an account and login.

 ### Installing